-However, it is important to recognize that the Miniature Rottweiler is not a true breed.
+However, it is crucial to recognize that the Miniature Rottweiler is not a true breed.

 A dog labeled Mini Rottweiler is the offspring of a Rottie crossed with a smaller breed dog, a dog with dwarfism, or an unusually small pedigree Rottweiler.